abhimantiwari/abhimantiwari.github.io/_posts/2021-05-12-Error-while-loading-IIS-Worker-Process.md

   - IIS
   - Worker Process
 ---
-Sometimes we see failure while loading the Worker Process feature in Internet Information Service (IIS).
-It fails with different errors something like - `There was an error while performing this operation.
+Sometimes we see failure dialog, while loading the Worker Process feature in Internet Information Service (IIS).
+It fails with different types of similar errors something like - `There was an error while performing this operation.
 Details : Category Does not exist”.`

 <p><a href="https://abhimantiwari.github.io/Content/WorkerProcessError.png"></a> </p>

-<p>If you look at the Application event log may see event logs from `Perflib` source, something like this - </p>
+<p>If you look at the Application event log, you may see event from `Perflib` source, something like this - </p>

 ```ruby
 1. The Open Procedure for service "BITS" in DLL "C:\\Windows\System32\bitsperf.dll" failed.
 Performance data for this service will not be available.
 The fist four bytes (DWORD) of the Data selection contains the error code.